A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 There are so many to choose from and while you’ll have to travel to get to one (there aren’t any in central Bangkok) it’s well worth the trip to see the vendors selling their wares from wooden boats on the waterways.
 It’s also a great place to sample some delicious and extremely authentic Thai food.

-One of the best and closest markets to visit is Samnoen/Damnoen Saduak Floating Market, just 1.5 hours away from central Bangkok.
 One of my favourite ways to visit this floating market is on this tour.
-They really take the hassle out of trying to get there yourself and the guides are friendly and knowledgeable and they even show you how coconut sugar is made.
+They really take the hassle out of trying to get there yourself and the guides are friendly and knowledgeable.
+They even show you how coconut sugar is made.
 The tour gets you back to Bangkok by 2 pm and it’s great value for money.

 Book your place on the Samnoen Saduak Floating Market tour here.